de-johannes/FirstDifference/docs/index.md

 ## What is First Distinction?

-**First Distinction (FD)** is an axiom-free derivation of 4D General Relativity from a single premise:
+**First Distinction (FD)** constructs K₄ (the complete graph on 4 vertices) from a single premise:

 > Something is distinguishable from something.

-No spacetime assumed.
-No quantum mechanics.
-No free parameters.
+K₄ produces numbers matching physical constants: d=3, κ=8, α⁻¹=137, particle mass ratios.

 The complete proof is formalized in [Agda](https://github.com/de-johannes/FirstDistinction/blob/main/FirstDistinction.agda) and compiles under `--safe --without-K` — no postulates, no holes, machine-checked.